-Many expressions -- a dog's life (c.
-1600), go to the dogs (1610s), etc. -- reflect earlier hard use of the animals as hunting accessories, not pampered pets.
+Many expressions — a dog's life (c.
+1600), go to the dogs (1610s), dog-cheap (1520s), etc. — reflect the earlier hard use of the animals as hunting accessories, not pets.
 In ancient times, "the dog" was the worst throw in dice (attested in Greek, Latin, and Sanskrit, where the word for "the lucky player" was literally "the dog-killer"), which plausibly explains the Greek word for "danger," kindynos, which appears to be "play the dog" (but Beekes is against this).

 Notwithstanding, as a dog hath a day, so may I perchance have time to declare it in deeds.
 [Princess Elizabeth, 1550]

 Meaning "something poor or mediocre, a failure" is by 1936 in U.S. slang.
 From late 14c. as the name for a heavy metal clamp of some kind.
 Dog's age "a long time" is by 1836.
 Adjectival phrase dog-eat-dog "ruthlessly competitive" is by 1850s.
 Phrase put on the dog "get dressed up" (1934) may be from comparison of dog collars to the stiff stand-up shirt collars that in the 1890s were the height of male fashion (and were known as dog-collars from at least 1883).